How to make your photos look like film

 Creating a strong digital negative

 What makes film so lovely as a photographic medium is the way it reacts to light.
-Simply put, it is different to the way a digital sensor reacts to light as it is non-linear.
-However, there are things you can do in camera which will mean that you have a strong file, or ‘negative’ to work with as a starting point when emulating film with digital.
+It is different to the way a digital sensor reacts to light as it is non-linear.
+Film and digital are different mediums and one can never be the other, however, there are things you can do in camera which will mean that you have a strong file, or ‘negative’ to work with as a starting point when emulating film with digital.
 With digital photography, your negative is actually a positive in the form of your RAW file.
 I find that I’m happiest with my digital images when they’re ever so slightly over-exposed by 2/3 to 1 full stop in camera, but I take care when doing this not to clip the highlights.
 This means that I can minimise digital noise, get the best colours out of my digital sensor and have an easy time in post-production.
 It’s also easier to add digital grain to a clean, well exposed image than it is to a noisy image so if you like film grain, read on.

 Good noise, bad noise and grain

 A small note on the difference between digital noise and film grain.
-Feel free to skip it if you care more for the ‘how’ than the ‘why’.
+Feel free to skip this section if you care more for the ‘how’ than the ‘why’.

-Grain is to film what noise is to digital, but largely it is in the luma channel only rather than both the luma and chroma channels.
+Grain is to film what noise is to digital, but with film it is largely in the luma channel only rather than both the luma and chroma channels.
 The luma channel contains brightness information about your picture, whilst the chroma channel describes its colours.
 In digital photography pixels are arranged on a sensor in various patterns of red, green and blue.
 When you crank up your ISO to take a picture in low light you may see noise creep in in the form of red, green and blue dots.
-It’s not pretty!
+It’s not pretty.

 Though to some, noise is noise, a distinction can be made between the quality of film grain and digital noise.
 Monochrome film grain can add to an image by giving it texture, but digital noise isn’t quite so useful.
 Digital luma noise isn’t so bad (it can be thought of as ‘good noise’), but chroma noise in the form of unwanted red green and blue patches is just a distraction.